National Telecommuting Institute: History

-On June 23, 1995, NTI was started by the three founders, Dr. Paul Corcoran, Chairman of the Rehabilitation Department at the Tufts New England Medical Center; Dr. Mark Schlesinger, Chairman of Health Economics Department at Yale; and Dr. M.J.
-Willard, Behavioral Psychologist who had spent the prior 15 years working with individuals with severe physical disabilities function within their home environment.

-Prior to NTI, Willard had spent three years as a research assistant to famed psychologist B.F.
-Skinner and concluded that his behavior modification methods could be used to train monkeys to help the disabled.
-Willard then focused her efforts on a non-profit called Helping Hands: Simian Aides for the Disabled which was started in 1977.
-She spearheaded the concept of using moneys to assist quadriplegics in daily tasks.

 Funding

 NTI receives its primary funding from participating state vocational rehabilitation agencies, competitive grant programs, charitable donations, and the Social Security Administration's Ticket to Work program as a participating Employment Network.
 Organizations and programs that have generously provided grants and donations to NTI include The AT&T Foundation, the Charles Stewart Mott Foundation, The Fidelity Foundation, the Robert Wood Johnson Foundation, the U.S. Department of Education: RSA Project With Industries, and the U.S. Department of Labor: Office of Disability Employment Policy.

 Employment Fields

-Initially, the fields such as indexing, medical billing, legal and medical transcription, proofreading, and appointment reminder services were amenable to telecommuting.
-However, over the past 14 years most of these positions have faded away due to the evolution of cloud based services and technology such as Dragon Dictate that have revolutionized transcription.
+Initially, the fields such as indexing, medical billing, transcription, proofreading, and appointment reminder services were amenable to telecommuting.
+However, over the past 14 years most of these positions have faded away due to the evolution of cloud based services and technology.
 Now, the greatest opportunity to employ individuals with disabilities in at home positions exists within the fields of Customer Service, Sales, and Technology Services; such as Tier I and Tier II support.
-Customer Service Representatives (CSRs) handling the inbound customer service calls within over 30,000 call centers throughout the country.

-Over 90% of NTI's work-at-home placements within the past three years have been within call centers and help desks.
+Over 90% of NTI's work-at-home placements were within call centers and help desks.
 Previous NTI work-at-home agents with disabilities have been hired by employers including the IRS, Ticket Master, and AAA Roadside Assistance.

 In 2004, NTI was awarded a JWOD contract with the Internal Revenue Service, placing hundreds of employees for tax forms assistance.